IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 With this storage option Dataverse stores a URL reference for the file rather than transferring the file bytes to a store managed directly by Dataverse.
 Basic configuration for a remote store is described at :ref:`file-storage` in the Configuration Guide.

 Once the store is configured, it can be assigned to a collection or individual datasets as with other stores.
-In a dataset using this store, users can reference remote files, currently only via API, which will then appear the same basic way as other datafiles.
+In a dataset using this store, users can reference remote files which will then appear the same basic way as other datafiles.

+Currently, remote files can only be added via the API.
+Users can also upload smaller files via the UI or API which will be stored in the configured base store.

 If the store has been configured with a remote-store-name or remote-store-url, the dataset file table will include this information for remote files.
-(Users can also upload smaller files via the UI or API which will be stored in the configured base store.)

-The remote store leverages the same upload syntax as the :doc:`/developers/s3-direct-upload-api` (which itself uses the standard file upload API call):
+These provide a visual indicator that the files are not managed directly by Dataverse and are stored/managed by a remote trusted store.

 Rather than sending the file bytes, metadata for the remote file is added using the "jsonData" parameter. jsonData normally includes information such as a file description, tags, provenance, whether the file is restricted, etc. For remote references, the jsonData object must also include values for: